dschanoeh/what-to-wear/README.md

 ### Images
 In addition to the website, the display data will also be available as image data.
 The images can either be received through http from the server or can be pushed through MQTT.
-Whenever an update is performed a headless Chrome instance will be used to render the display, process, and push the data.
+Whenever an update is performed, a headless Chrome instance will be used to render the display, process, and push the data.

 ### Messages
 Messages can have conditions that determine if they are displayed or not: